 Lake Tahoe’s West Shore is full of beautiful beaches.
-These are great spots to relax, take a swift or have a barbeque.
+These are great spots to relax, take a swim or have a barbeque.
 Here’s what you need to know to choose a beach that’s right for you.

 Kaspian Recreation Area